Globalization; Boom, Bust, Inequality & National Security

 Free and fair market conditions would dictate that wages would eventually equilibrate but that has not occurred since free and fair markets do not exist; rather, unregulated and predatory capitalism, state capitalism and autocracies have captured globalization for the benefit of elite groups in developed and developing countries.

 Developing countries continue to drive their economies to higher GDP, austensibly to increase the living standards for their populations while telling Western economies that they must meet their greenhouse (GHG) gas emissions commitments and other global commitments.
-Some western / developed economies are stalling out in attempts to meet the rhetoric, the US economy appears unfazed.
+Some western / developed economies are stalling out in attempts to meet the rhetoric, but the US economy appears unfazed.
 However, in both instances wealth inequality appears to be increasing for the Bottom 99%.

 Figure 1 Comparison of Select GDP's